Hawks’s Western masterwork

 Brian Garfield said, “The epic power of Red River is immense.
 It’s a classic Western.”
 He is certainly right.

 It’s curious in a way that Hawks made it at all.
-It was his attempt, a risky one, to become an independent producer, but why choose a Western?
+It was his attempt, a risky one, to become an independent producer (he bought the rights to the story for his own Monterey Productions), but why choose a Western?
 He was much better known for slick, urbane movies with clever dialogue.
 But he did have some Western track (or trail) record.
 He had started as production manager and editor on 1920s silent Westerns for Paramount, been fired as director from Viva Villa! in 1934, had helmed the semi-Western Barbary Coast in 1935 and he had contributed to the dreadful The Outlaw earlier in the decade but was fired by Howard Hughes after two weeks.
 He was hardly a Western expert.
 But Red River made him one.

 The picture was remade for TV in 1988 with James Arness as Dunson, Bruxe Boxleitner as Matt and Ray Walston as Groot.
 You might even argue, though this is a bit of a stretch, that CBS’s Rawhide had a Dunson-ish Gil Favor, a Matt-like Rowdy Yates and a crusty old Grootish Wishbone.